xcottos/convector-example-supplychain-master/README.md

 yo express-no-stress-typescript supplychain-app
 ```

 it generates a folder called supplychain-app.
-Now we need to verify the skeleton has been correctly generated:
+Now we need to verify the skeleton has been correctly generated, in the supplychain-app folder:

 ```
 npx lerna run compile --scope supplychain-app